Skip to main content

 The wearer is no longer the man they knew: he is other, he has sworn a terrible geas, and bound over his body into the keeping of the diamond for that year.
 Like riding an unbroken stallion, like an army on the march, like a boat traveling spring-swollen rapids—e’en so, he must go forwards and never backwards, for to resist the irresistible is to be dashed against the rocks.
 Whatever he instructed it to do, it will do, without mercy or respite.
 He has been liberated from every human weakness, including that of choice; like an arrow shot to Hell, e’en such is he.
 He may scream in agony for rest, but his body will continue laboring; he may desire to sleep, but dreams will not come; he may hunger for taro in the market, but his hands will not stray to his purse if he has fare at home; if he demanded to be virtuous and shun flesh, then the mere smell of roasting may make him turn about and go a longer way.

 The diamond earring is a merciless master, and obeys only the commands given by the wearer when it was first donned, reflecting them with the crystalline purity of a sutra.
-It grants no quarter and accepts no excuses, for diamond is unbreakable.
+It grants no quarter and accepts no excuses, thus diamond is unbreakable.

 IV 142.
 The results are undeniable.
 A year, the wearer comes to realize, is a long time—longer than a day to him who cannot walk, than a night to him who cannot sleep, than a life to him who cannot love.
 And at the end of it, the diamond has done what is humanly possible.
 The athlete will stride to the pillar with a leanness that would shame fakirs; the scholar holds a scroll that the lamas have been unable to confute; the layabout is well-clothed and tanned from their labors; the soldier ascends the pillar in eagle feathers (or others on his late behalf).